caroso1222/carlos-roso-gatsby/README.md

 2. Run `npm run develop` (do not attempt to do it with the global `gatsby develop`)
 3. When installing a dependency, use flag `--legacy-peer-deps`.
 4. When pulling changes from `main`, do `git pull --allow-unrelated-histories` because `gh-pages` pushes files to `main` branch without history
+5. To create a post run `npm run new-post "the name of the post"`

 ## 🚀 Quick start